YoavCodes/salmon/readme.md

 # Status
-The framework is currently in active development and should be considered alpha/beta quality depending on what you use it for.
-Most of the api is stable, tests are being added, but there are still some features planned before releasing a fully functional v1.0.0
+The framework is currently in active development and should be considered somewhere between an alpha and beta depending on what you use it for.
+Most of the api is stable, tests are being added, but there are still some features planned before releasing a fully functional v1.0.0 and it's evolving in sync with the suite of highfin build and deploy tools.

 # Salmon - Lightning Fast Overview
-Salmon is a fat-client Javascript framework backed by a node.js api server for building rich apps fast.
+Salmon is a thick-client javascript framework backed by a razor-thin node.js server.
+Designed to help you build apps the way you want, faster than you could without it.
+Salmon aims to strike a better balance between speed, ease of reasoning, beautiful code, rich feature set, and automation while maintaining a certain degree of flexibility.

 # hello world
 to get started

-cd into the ./web/ directory and run $node salmon
+$node salmon

 then visit 127.0.0.1:8080 in your browser